sky-uk/feed/README.md

 `merlin-internal-hostname` and `merlin-internet-facing-hostname` flags respectively.

 An ingress can select which load balancer it wants to be associated with by setting the `sky.uk/frontend-scheme` annotation to either `internal` or `internet-facing`.

+### Static
+The static updater sets an Ingress's status hostname to a static value.
+Two values are supported: `external-hostname` and `internal-hostname`.
+An ingress can select which hostname it wants to be associated with by setting the `sky.uk/frontend-scheme` annotation to either `internal` or `internet-facing`.

 ## Running feed-ingress on privileged ports